Mad Dog and Glory

 Mad Dog and Glory is a 1993 American crime drama film directed by John McNaughton, and starring Robert De Niro, Uma Thurman, Bill Murray and David Caruso.
+The film was released by Universal Pictures on March 5, 1993, receiving positive reviews from critics and grossing $23.7 million against a $19 million budget.

 Plot

 Wayne Dobie is a shy Chicago Police Department crime scene photographer who has spent years on the job without drawing his gun; his colleagues jokingly call him "Mad Dog".
 Wayne saves the life of mob boss Frank Milo during a hold-up in a convenience store.
 To show his appreciation, Milo invites Wayne to a party.
 During the party at Milo's comedy club, Wayne's hand is burnt by Glory the bartender, who spills hot coffee on him.
 Milo offers Wayne a gift in return: for one week, he will have the "personal services" of Glory.

 Wayne learns that Glory is trying to pay a personal debt and wants nothing to do with Milo after the debt is paid.
 After an awkward start, Wayne and Glory fall in love.
 Wayne wants Glory to live with him, but Milo has no intention of letting her go, claiming his lien on her.
 When Wayne does not comply, Milo sends one of his thugs, Harold, to take Glory away by force.
 Wayne's partner Mike is waiting and beats Harold in a fight.
 Milo tells Wayne that he has to pay $40,000 for Glory to have her freedom.

 Glory rejects Wayne's attempts to buy her freedom because she feels that it represents her acceptance of being owned.
 As she walks down the street, Milo shows up.
 Wayne did his best to get the money, but is $12,500 short.
 Harold and Mike arrive on the scene but do not interfere as Wayne stands up to Milo.
 Wayne impulsively draws his gun, but he and Milo brawl in the street.
 Glory eventually returns and intervenes but, worrying that Milo may kill Wayne, she offers to leave with Milo.
 Seeing that Wayne and Glory are in love, Milo makes peace with Wayne and lets Glory go with no strings attached.